serena-peschiaroli/javacert-simulazione-3-mattina/README.md

 The code will fail to compile.
 The program will print str1 and str1.
-The program will print str1 and str1str2 x The program will print str1str2 and str1
+The program will print str1 and str1str2
+- [x] The program will print str1str2 and str1
 The program will print str1str2 and str1str2